josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🐼_the_metropolitan_rabble.md

 <!--Also, the Commissioner's blood pressure might need the help by now.-->
 ---

+> "But we've got even bigger fish to fry in this hornet's nest.
+> We only have one stab at it otherwise it'll be like rats leaving a sinking ship."
+>
+> "Metaphors... all over the shop..."
+>
+> "I know.
+Clever, innit?"
+>
+> *- Ashes To Ashes.*

+---

 ## 🌌 Constellations

 🐼 🧱 🎭 ⚖️ 🧠 — institutional indiscipline, policing culture, legitimacy, authority failure